 - RBW: Resolution bandwidth.
 Lower values allow differentiating between signals at closer frequencies.
 Lower values also result in a reduced noisefloor but significantly increase sweep time.
 For low RBWs, a faster DFT acquisition method is available.
-Instead of tuning the LOs to look at each frequency point by itself, several points can be measured at once by performing a DFT of the - each frequency point by itself, several points can be measured at once by performing a DFT of the final IF.
+Instead of tuning the LOs to look at each frequency point by itself, several points can be measured at once by performing a DFT of the final IF.
 Due to limitations in the hardware and the available processing power, the DFT is limited to 96 points and can only cover up to 30 kHz at a time.
 Whether the DFT is used (and at which RBWs) can be selected in Window Preferences - Window: Window type used in the DFT of the final IF.
 If in doubt, use Flat Top. - Detector: For every displayed point, several measurements are taken.
 The detector type determines which one of these measurement will be displayed: